Sophie Wilmès: Political career

 On 1 October 2020, Wilmès was appointed deputy prime minister and foreign minister in the new government formed under Alexander De Croo, becoming the first female foreign minister in Belgian history.
 For a time beginning on 22 October 2020, she managed the country's foreign relations from her intensive care hospital bed as she suffered from COVID-19.
 It was noted by Deutsche Welle that "Wilmes tested positive for coronavirus" prior to 17 October "after attending an EU summit with her counterparts" at the Europa building in Luxembourg on 12 October, and 13 October.
-Her Austrian counterpart, Alexander Schallenberg, has also since had a positive test.
+Her Austrian counterpart, Alexander Schallenberg, also subsequently had a positive test.

-On 21 April 2022, Wilmès announced that she would temporarily take a leave of absence and hand over her government responsibilities to spend more time with her family as her husband has been diagnosed with an aggressive brain tumour.
-Wilmès’s responsibilities were being shared out between, the Prime Minister Alexander De Croo (foreign affairs), David Clarinval (foreign trade) and Mathieu Michel (federal cultural entities).
-On July 14, 2022, Wilmès resigned definitively as a member of the De Croo government, but she remained a member of parliament.
+On 21 April 2022, Wilmès announced that she would temporarily take a leave of absence and hand over her government responsibilities to spend more time with her family as her husband had been diagnosed with an aggressive brain tumour.
+Wilmès's responsibilities were shared out between the Prime Minister Alexander De Croo (foreign affairs), David Clarinval (foreign trade) and Mathieu Michel (federal cultural entities).
+On 14 July 2022, Wilmès resigned definitively as a member of the De Croo government, but she remained a member of parliament.

+On 24 January 2024, she is appointed leading candidate for the MR in the European elections in place of Charles Michel, who had finally decided to withdraw his candidacy following a wave of criticism.
+She received more than half a million preferential votes, breaking the record for preferential votes in French-speaking Belgium.
+MR came out as the big winner in this election, well ahead of the PS, which had been given first place in the polls.

+In June 2024, Wilmès was considered for the presidency of Renew Europe but she finally did not submit her candidacy, leaving the job to Valérie Hayer.

+On July 16, 2024, she was elected Vice-President of the European Parliament during the first round, with 371 votes.